10 September, 2021

 Bing Kee Cha Dong

 If you’re up early in Tai Hang, local dai pai dong Bing Kee is a must-try.
 We love the flavoursome pork noodle soup, complete with tender peppery pork, greens, noodles and a tasty broth.
-Open from 7am to 3:30pm daily, expect this place to be busy with its regular crowd.
-There aren’t any English menus, but the attentive staff understand well, so you’ll be able to order a bowl of noodles, thick cut toast with condensed milk and a milk tea without too much trouble.
+Open from 7am to 3pm, Tuesday to Sunday, expect this place to be busy with its regular crowd.

 Dough Kitchen